 - Optimizing images, HTML and CSS for performance

 - Implementing responsive web design with an eye on performance

 - Tools for measuring and iterating on performance

 If you have Adobe Photoshop experience and basic HTML and CSS skills, this book will help you learn how to design for performance.
 The first three chapters are available for early release here, as well as pre-order of the print book.

 At Etsy, we've built a device lab with 30+ devices and iterated upon the lab as we learned more about how developers and designers use it.
 We approached building it like a product for internal users, and are eager to help others build out their labs so we can learn from each other.
 Slides, Video Part 1, Video Part 2

 With the rising tide of mobile traffic, we need to adapt our company cultures to prioritize the UX of the mobile user.
 What is the best way to excite your colleagues to meet your enthusiasm for delivering a quick and responsive experience on the mobile web?
 We explored how to curate a culture of performance internally.
 We can be deliberate about performance and mobile web, make smart use of performance monitoring tools, and cultivate a social atmosphere of collaboratively improving performance for our mobile users.
 Video

 This talk focused on performance from a designer's and front end developer's perspective, including the basics of page speed, optimizing HTML, CSS and images, and implementing responsive design with an eye on performance.
-Iterations of this talk have been given at the Women Who Code NYC Meetup, NY Web Performance Meetup and Fluent Online Conference.
+Iterations of this talk have been given at the Women Who Code NYC Meetup, NY Web Performance Meetup, Fluent Conference and the Fluent Online Conference.